vishnuchandramc/react-native-book-shelf/README.md

 # react-native-book-shelf - A React Native Book Search App

 BookShelf is a React Native application that allows users to search for books and view details.
 It using Open Library API.
-It provides a user-friendly interface for exploring and discovering information about various movies.
+It provides a user-friendly interface for exploring and discovering information about various books.

 ![AppIcon-60@2x~car](https://github.com/vishnuchandramc/react-native-book-shelf/assets/43258677/213801fc-9f05-4156-bbbb-eeabb1327dc7)